William B. Cushing: After the American Civil War

-None of the doctors he saw were able to make a diagnosis.
+None of the medical doctors he saw were able to make a diagnosis.
 The term "sciatica" was used in those days without regard to cause for any inflammation of the sciatic nerve, or any pain in the region of the hip.
 Cushing may have had a ruptured intervertebral disc.
 He had suffered enough shocks to dislocate half a dozen vertebrae, and with the passage of time they came to bear more and more heavily upon the nerve.
 On the other hand, he may have been suffering from tuberculosis of the hip bone, or cancer of the prostate gland.
 There was nothing to be done and Cushing continued to suffer.

 He was given the post of executive officer of the Washington Navy Yard.
 He spent the summer of 1874 pretending to be happy with his inactive role.
 He played with his children and enjoyed their company.
 On 25 August, he was made senior aide at the yard; in the fall he amused himself by taking an active interest in the upcoming congressional elections.

 On Thanksgiving Day, William, Kate and his mother went to church in the morning.
 That night, the pain in Cushing's back was worse than it had ever been and he could not sleep.
 The following Monday he dragged himself to the Navy Yard.
 Kate sent Lieutenant Hutchins, once of the Wyoming crew and now Cushing's aide, to bring his superior home.
 She feared that he wouldn't last the day.
 True to his nature, Cushing stayed at the yard until after nightfall, and went right to bed when he got home.
 He would not rise again.
 The pain was constant and terrible.
 He was given injections of morphine, but that only dulled the pain a little.
+Apparently he also suffered from mental illness.

-On 8 December, it became impossible to care for Cushing at home, and he was removed to St. Elizabeths Hospital.
+On 8 December, it became impossible to care for Cushing at home, and he was removed to the Government Hospital for the Insane.
 His family visited him often, but he seldom recognized them.
 Cushing died on 17 December 1874, in the presence of his wife and mother.
 He was buried on 8 January 1875, at Bluff Point, at the United States Naval Academy Cemetery in Annapolis.